the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 When research software projects become larger, they need someone who manages processes and people.
-Building a community around a research project is an important building block in building sustainable software, so these RSEs play an important role, even if they do not neccessarily touch much of the code themselves.
+Building a community around a research project is an important building block in building sustainable software, so these RSEs play an important role, even if they do not necessarily touch much of the code themselves.

 #### Teaching RSEs
 RSEs who focus on teaching the next generation of researchers and/or RSEs play